Published on January 22nd, 2020 | by Roger Corbinetti6

 The 5 Best Robotic Pool Cleaners Reviewed

-- Best for pools up to 50 feet: Aquabot AJET122 Pool Rover
+- For pools up to 50 feet: Aquabot AJET122 Pool Rover

 - Most energy-efficient pool cleaner: Hayward W3RC9740CUB SharkVac

-- Best for flat bottom pools: Aquabot APRVJR Pool Rover
+- For flat bottom pools: Aquabot APRVJR Pool Rover

-- Best value for money: Dolphin Escape Robotic Cleaner
+- Value for money: Dolphin Escape Robotic Cleaner

 |Aquabot AJET122 Pool Rover ||Most energy efficient||50ft swivel cable||Fine top-access filter basket||Full pool coverage||44.6lbs dry weight||1 year|